- Main Menu

-Information Volunteers staff the information desk, welcoming and orienting visitors to the Center and its collections, exhibitions, facilities, and programs.
+Information volunteers staff the information desk, welcoming and orienting visitors to the Center and its collections, exhibitions, facilities, and programs.
 Volunteers answer a wide range of questions about the Center, Yale, and the Greater New Haven area.
 This service is vital in shaping a positive visitor experience as well as carrying out the mission of informing and educating the public about the Center.

 Volunteer benefits include previews and private tours of Center exhibitions, a discount at the Museum Shop, and special volunteer functions.

-For further information, contact the Volunteer Coordinator (firstname.lastname@example.org | +1 203 432 9491)
+For information about volunteer opportunities, please contact the Volunteer Coordinator (firstname.lastname@example.org | +1 203 432 9491).

-In addition to the opportunity to study art and art history with renowned scholars, Docent benefits include organized study trips, special Docent gatherings, and a discount in the Museum Shop.
+In addition to the opportunity to study art and art history with renowned scholars, docent benefits include organized study trips, special docent gatherings, and a discount in the Museum Shop.

 The Center is not accepting applications at this time, but for further information about the program and docent-led tours, contact Education (email@example.com | +1 203 432 2858).